sujith-eag/personal-site/content/docs/os/os_mca/os_u4_qa2.md

 **Answer :**

-### Paging Memory Protection

-Memory protection in a paged environment is accomplished through **protection bits** associated with each frame.
-These bits are typically stored in the page table.

-One additional bit, called the **valid-invalid bit**, is generally attached to each page table entry.
+In virtual memory systems that use **demand paging**, only the necessary pages of a program are loaded into memory on demand.
+The rest remain on secondary storage until needed.

+A page fault occurs when a running program tries to access a page that is not currently loaded into main memory (RAM).

+Common reasons for a page fault include:

-- When the bit is set to **valid**, the page is part of the process’s logical address space and is therefore a legal (valid) page.
+- The process is accessing part of its logical address space but it has not yet been loaded into main memory.

-- When the bit is set to **invalid**, the page is not part of the process’s logical address space, and illegal address references are trapped using the valid-invalid bit.

-The operating system sets this bit for each page to allow or disallow access to the page.
-If a page’s valid-invalid bit is set to invalid, the computer traps to the operating system in case of an invalid page reference.

-### Demand Paging

-In traditional systems, the entire executable program is loaded into memory from secondary storage before it begins execution.
-However, in many cases, we don’t need the entire program in memory at once.

-A technique known as **demand paging** is used in virtual memory systems.
-With demand paging, pages of a program are loaded into memory only when they are actually needed during execution.
-Pages that are never accessed are never loaded into physical memory.

-A demand-paging system is similar to a paging system with swapping.

-In a demand-paged system, while a process is executing, some pages will be in memory, and others will be in secondary storage.
-To track the location of each page, a **valid-invalid bit** scheme is used.

-- When the bit is set to **valid**, the associated page is in memory.
+- The page was previously in memory but was swapped out to disk to make room for other pages.

-- When the bit is set to **invalid**, the page is either not in the process's address space or it is in secondary storage.
+- The page table entry is marked as invalid for the accessed page, indicating the page is not in memory.

-{{< figure src="images/os/8_15_ValidBits-min.jpg" alt="Valid-Invalid Bits" caption="Valid-Invalid Bit Scheme" >}}
+The memory management unit (MMU), during address translation, checks the page table entry’s valid-invalid bit.
+If the bit is set to invalid, a page fault is triggered.

-If a page is marked **invalid** and a process tries to access it, a **page fault** occurs.
-The page-table hardware, while translating the address, will detect the invalid bit and cause a **trap** to the operating system, indicating that the required page needs to be loaded into memory.
+Control is transferred to the operating system indicating the required page needs to be loaded into memory.

-The procedure for handling a page fault is as follows:
+---

+**Actions Taken by the Operating System on a Page Fault**

-1. Check an internal table (usually maintained in the **process control block**) to determine whether the memory access is valid or invalid.
+1. **Check the validity of the memory reference**: The OS checks internal table (in PCB) to determine if memory access is legal.

-2. If the reference is invalid, terminate the process.
-If valid but the page has not yet been brought into memory, load the page.
+2. If the access is invalid (accessing a restricted area), the process is terminated.
+If it is valid but the page is simply not in memory, the OS proceeds to load the page.

-3. Find a free memory frame (by taking one from the free-frame list).
-4. Schedule a secondary storage operation to read the desired page into the allocated frame.
+3. **Locate the page on secondary storage**: The OS finds the missing page in the process’s swap space on the disk.

+4. **Find a free frame**: The OS checks the list of free frames in memory.
+If no free frame is available, it selects a victim page to remove using a page replacement algorithm.

+5. **Read the page into memory**: The required page is loaded from disk into the selected frame in physical memory.
+If the victim page was modified, it is written back to disk before being replaced.

-5. Once the read is complete, update the internal table and page table to indicate that the page is now in memory.
+6. **Update the page table**: The OS updates the page table to reflect the new location of the page now in memory and marks it as valid.

-6. Restart the instruction that caused the page fault.
-The process can now continue as if the page had always been in memory.
+7. **Restart the instruction**: The CPU restarts the instruction that caused the page fault.
+From the program’s point of view, the page is now available in memory.

 {{< figure src="images/os/9_06_PageFaultSteps-min.jpg" alt="Page Fault Handling" caption="Steps in Handling a Page Fault" >}}

-The hardware to support demand paging is similar to that for paging and swapping:

-- **Page table**: Tracks whether a page is in memory or on secondary storage, with the ability to mark an entry invalid using a valid-invalid bit or special protection bits.
-- **Secondary memory**: Holds pages that are not currently in main memory.
-This is usually a high-speed disk or non-volatile memory (NVM), often referred to as the **swap device**, with the storage area called **swap space**.
+Secondary storage (usually a portion of the hard drive or SSD) is used to store pages that are not in main memory.
+This area is called **swap space**.
+The page table tracks whether each page is in memory or on disk.

 ---